DIY EUROKITCHEN, PART V

 At this point the kitchen is usable without mounting the doors.
 As noted earlier, however, I mounted the doors before finishing to make sure everything fit first.
 Drilling for and mounting concealed hinges is tricky, so I will cover the process in EuroKitchen, Part VI.

 If you order doors and drawer fronts and side panels ready-made from a factory you have to know how to precisely measure the doors or you will be doing a lot of cutting and fitting on sight.
-Not good.
+Not a favorable option by any stretch of the imagination.
 I will discuss this also in Part VI.
 Until then!